hnaderi/yaml4s/README.md

 This library is a cross platform yaml parsing and printing library that supports full yaml spec (1.2 on jvm and js, 1.1 on native), that focuses on simplicity, extensibility while remaining ecosystem agnostic.
-Aside from its own data model (named `YAML`), this library also supports and provides several integrations with popular json libraries, in which you can parse and print directly from without any intermediate object generation.
+Aside from its own data model (named `YAML`), this library also supports and provides several integrations with popular json libraries, in which you can parse to and print from directly, without any intermediate object generation.
 Current integrations include: `circe`, `zio json`, `play json`, `json4s`, `spray json`, also integrations can be added very easily, open an issue or submit a PR if you want any other integrations with other major libraries.